kpspemu/kpspemu/README.md

 Android (generating dex or in interpreted mode),
 C++ targets (using libjit or in interpreted mode).

-To achieve this, I have created an embedded module called `dynarek` that will provide an IR that will generate JS code, JVM bytecode and relevant native code for each supported platform.
+To achieve this, I have created a library called [`dynarek`](https://korlibs.github.io/dynarek/) that will provide an IR that will generate JS code, JVM bytecode and relevant native code for each supported platform.

 The rest of the code is kotlin common and uses [korge](https://github.com/korlibs/korge) and all